Jo0001/ViaTesting/README.md

 # ViaTesting
-Simple tool to create minecraft servers with Via* preinstalled.
+Simple tool to create minecraft servers (Paper, Waterfall, ...) with Via* preinstalled.

 For the custom java version you need a folder in the same directory as the jar named java-xx (8,11,17,19) e.g. java-17